mattgenious/QuickPaySharp/csharp-dotnet2-client-generated/csharp-dotnet2-client/docs/BrandingsApi.md

 <a name="getbrandingsidformat"></a>
 # **GETBrandingsIdFormat**
-> QuickPayProtocolV10Branding GETBrandingsIdFormat (string acceptVersion, string authorization, int? id, string except, string only)
+> Branding GETBrandingsIdFormat (string acceptVersion, string authorization, int? id, string except, string only)

 Get a branding